TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 To setup a complete Docker based development environment.
 This development environment will consist of:

 * A VirtualMachine running Ubuntu with Docker Installed
-* Separate Docker containers for our Rails application, Postgres and Redis
+* Separate Docker containers for our Rails application, PostgreSQL and Redis
-* A shared folder linked to the Docker container so we can carry on editing Rails code as we do now
+* A shared folder linked to the Docker container so we can carry on editing Rails code on our development machine as we do now and see those changes instantly reflected on `http://localhost:3000`
 * A simple interface for running all the Rails commands we're used to (`rake db: migrate`, `rails c` etc) in our Docker environment

 # Steps